alessandro-gentilini/knuth-interview-2006/README.md

 find this pattern.

-And so I had gotten this list from him, it was in my mail at nine o’clock in the morning, and I remember riding up in the elevator with Professor Olga Todd, who was one of my professors, and I said, Mrs. Todd, I think I’m going to have a theorem in two hours.
-I’m going to find a way to match these 16 with these 16.
+And so I had gotten this list from him, it was in my mail at nine o'clock in the morning, and I remember riding up in the elevator with Professor Olga Todd, who was one of my professors, and I said, Mrs. Todd, I think I'm going to have a theorem in two hours.
+I'm going to find a way to match these 16 with these 16.
 And well, I just had a hunch that it was possible, and sure enough, you know, staring at it a little bit, a little bit, I found a connection, and by noon I had a theorem that had solved many, many cases of this